stevenuray/reverse-polish-suray/README.md

 * To automatically verify master has all of it's automated tests passing.
 * To demonstrate some ability to work with modern CI/CD pipelines.

+## Docker
+Docker was used in this project for these reasons:
+* To attempt to make end user install and use as easy as possible.
+* To make supporting a wide variety of user operating systems easier.
+* To reduce potential for conflict between a user's environment and a developer's environment.

+This decision has the following disadvantages:
+* Potentially unecessary complexity and functionality.
+* Potential for a broken docker container but a working Ruby program, or vice versa.

 ## Known Issues
 * This project was initially intended to be available as a Gem for other ruby projects to use, however this functionality was not completed and there are a number of currently useless files related to this, such as `gemspec`, `version.rb`, etc.
 * The `reverse/polish/suray/` file structure is currently overly nested, but is related to the initial goal of making the project available as a Gem.